Spatially Grounded Concept-Based Image Classification: Results

-\textbf{Standard recognition tasks:} Table~\ref{tab:clip_vitb16} shows that SEG-MIL-CBM performs strongly across benchmarks.
-It leads among spatially aware CBMs and overall, setting the best result on CIFAR-100.
-In addition, it also improves over prior spatial CBMs on Places and CUB.
-On ImageNet and CIFAR-10, it remains within a small margin of the top results.
-These results indicate that aggregating concept-aligned segments preserves large-scale recognition while particularly benefiting fine-grained categories.
-These results indicate that our novel concept-aligned MIL framework does not deteriorate results compared to other CBM benchmarks; in fact, the region-level decomposition can benefit fine-grained categories (e.g., CUB), where localized parts, such as beak, crown, or wing patterns, are discriminative.
+\textbf{Standard recognition tasks.} Table~\ref{tab:clip_vitb16} shows that SEG-MIL-CBM delivers strong performance across benchmarks, leading among spatially aware CBMs and achieving the best CBM result on CIFAR-100.
+It also improves over prior spatial CBMs on Places365 and CUB.
+On ImageNet and CIFAR-10, it remains within a narrow margin of the top results.
+These results indicate that aggregating concept-aligned segments preserves large-scale recognition while exposing faithful segment-level evidence, especially for categories in which localized parts, such as beak, crown, or wing patterns, are discriminative.

-\textbf{Group robustness under spurious correlations:} Against CBM baselines, Table \ref{tab:spurious_eval_cbm} shows that SEG-MIL-CBM has a large gain in worst-group accuracy on both benchmarks while maintaining high average accuracy.
-For example, on Waterbirds, SEG-MIL-CBM improves worst-group accuracy by roughly $28\%$ over Post-hoc CBM and by $31\%$ over Label-Free CBM.
-These results highlight the advantage of our framework in emphasizing task-relevant regions and suppressing spurious cues during inference.
-Table \ref{tab:spurious_eval_dnn} shows that against group-robust training methods, SEG-MIL-CBM achieves competitive results on the Waterbirds dataset despite not using group labels during training.
-On Pawrious, SEG-MIL-CBM shows the best worst-group accuracy with a small trade-off in average accuracy relative to ERM.